dillonschultz93/pasta-ds/docs/core/050-Foundations/030-Foundations-Taxonomy.md

 ## Atomic

-The types of objects described inside Pasta's Design System are named following an atomic design approach as advocated by [Brad Frost](https://atomicdesign.bradfrost.com/chapter-2/).
-Pasta is highly Design-Tokens focused, a category not represented inside Brad Frost classification.
-Here's the adapted atomic hierarchy used inside Pasta Design System:
+The types of objects, or `Components`, described inside Pasta's Design System are named following an inheritance scheme such as the one advocated by [Brad Frost's Atomic Design](https://atomicdesign.bradfrost.com/chapter-2/).
+Pasta is a Design-Tokens based System.
+Tokens (aka "Design Tokens") is a category not represented inside Brad Frost classification.
+Here's Brad's Frost hierarchy equivalent used inside Pasta:

 <table class="type-01">
     <!-- <caption>vertical-align</caption> -->